tunaflsh/whisper-youtube-transcriber/prompt.example.md

 - Refrain from using special characters s.a. `()`, `[]`, `~`, `&` etc.
 - End the prompt with `Starting...`
 - Keep the prompt short
+- Specify language with `-l` flag.
+Performes much worse without it.